shayki5/azure-devops-create-pr-task/README.md

   - **Delete Source Branch**: If true, the source branch of the pull request will be deleted after completion.
   - **Commit Message**: If set, this will be used as the commit message of the merge commit. if empty the default will be used.
   - **Complete Associated Work Items**: If true, we will attempt to transition any work items linked to the pull request into the next logical state (i.e. Active -> Resolved).
+- **Bypass policy**: If true, policies will be explicitly bypassed while the pull request is completed.
+  - **Bypass reason**: If policies are bypassed, this reason is stored as to why bypass was used.

 **In yaml piepline:**